neogeny/TatSu/README.rst

 |TatSu|
 =======

-|TatSu| is a tool that takes grammars in a superset of `EBNF`_ as input, and
+|TatSu| is a tool that takes grammars in extended `EBNF`_ as input, and
 outputs `memoizing`_ (`Packrat`_) `PEG`_ parsers in `Python`_.
 The classic
 variations of EBNF_ (Tomassetti, EasyExtend, Wirth) and `ISO EBNF`_ are also supported as input grammar format.

 Why use a PEG_ parser?
-Because `regular languages`_ (those parsable with Python's ``re`` package) *"cannot count"*.
+Because `regular languages`_ (those parseable with Python's ``re`` package) *"cannot count"*.
 Any language with nested structures or with balancing of demarcations requires more than regular expressions to be parsed.

 |TatSu| can compile a grammar stored in a string into a
 ``tatsu.grammars.Grammar`` object that can be used to parse any given